 Thanks to in-kind donations by area businesses and the dedicated efforts of our Volunteers, expenses are kept as low as possible.
 This maximizes the amount of money the Club has to invest in the grants, projects, and scholarships described below.

 Approximately one-third of the Auction & Rummage Sale net revenue is earmarked for Community Grants for non-profit organizations serving the Bainbridge Island community.
 The Community Grants fund the purchase of capital items which allow the non-profit organization to better serve the community.
-Over the past seven years alone,85 different non-profit organizations have received grants totaling $847,000.
-For more specific information on the 2012 thru 2018 recipients CLICK HERE.
+Over the past ten years, 93 different non-profit organizations have received grants totaling $1,163,000.
+For more specific information on the 2012 thru 2019 recipients CLICK HERE.

 LARGE COMMUNITY PROJECTS

 Approximately one-third of the Auction & Rummage Sale net revenues is allocated to a Large Community Projects Fund.
 Money in this fund may not be spent each year and can accumulate from one year to the next.
-Most recently, money from this fund was used for the Waypoint Project, the Bainbridge Library “Refresh, Revitalize and Renovate Project”, the reconstruction and upgrading of the Rotary Field complex, including funding for Owen’s Playground and providing construction funds for the Fort Ward Community Hall .
+Most recently, money from this fund was used for the Bainbridge Library “Refresh, Revitalize and Renovate Project”, the reconstruction and upgrading of the Rotary Field complex, including funding for Owen’s Playground, providing construction funds for the Fort Ward Community Hall, Kitsap Humane Society building and Bainbridge Youth Services facility .
 For information about other projects funded by the Large Community Projects CLICK HERE.

 SCHOLARSHIPS, INTERNATIONAL HUMANITARIAN PROJECTS, AND OTHER CAUSES

 The remaining one third of the Auction & Rummage Sale’s net revenue is used to fund: